Dollhouse (EP)

-Dollhouse is the debut extended play by American singer-songwriter Melanie Martinez, released May 19, 2014, by Atlantic Records and Warner/Chappell.
+Dollhouse is the debut extended play (EP) by American singer-songwriter Melanie Martinez, released on May 19, 2014, by Atlantic Records.
 The EP was primarily produced and co-written by hip hop duo Kinetics & One Love.
 Dollhouse peaked at number four on the Billboard Heatseekers Albums chart.

 Background

 On April 7, 2014, it was reported by Marketwired that Martinez had signed to Atlantic Records.
 It was also announced that Martinez would release her debut extended play on May 19, 2014, and would go on a tour promoting the EP beginning on June 4, 2014.

 Chart performance

 Dollhouse spent 13 weeks on the Billboard Heatseekers Albums chart, where it peaked at number four on June 7, 2014.